This Baked Vegan Eggplant Arrabiata is sponsored by the awesome folks over at Uncle Steve’s.

 The Homemade Sauce

 Second, I am a tough sell on any jarred tomato sauce that didn’t come out of my parents’ canning pantry.
 Over the years I’ve tried my share of off-the-shelf sauces and I was never thrilled.
-Not to mention I married an Italian and understand how genuine, homemade Italian sauces should taste.
+The usual lot is generous with the sugar and stingy with seasoning.
+Not my idea of how a genuine homemade Italian sauce should taste.
 There is nothing quite like it.

 After trying Uncle Steve’s things are gonna get crazy in my house.
 I finally found a jarred tomato sauce that makes me feel like it was made and canned in my own kitchen.
 (And yes, in case you are wondering, Uncle Steve is none other than Steve Schirripa of The Sopranos and Blue Bloods fame!)